u-wave/react-list-lazy-load/readme.md

 npm install --save react-list-lazy-load
 ```

+> :warning: At the moment, react-list-lazy-load only works with react-list
+> versions up to v0.8.9.
+Versions v0.8.10 and up are not yet supported.

 ## Usage

 [Demo](https://u-wave.github.io/react-list-lazy-load) - [Demo source code](./example.js)

-React List Lazy Load is a higher order component, so you wrap it around a
-`<ReactList />` element to :sparkles: magically :sparkles: add lazy loading
+You wrap it around a `<ReactList />` element to :sparkles: magically :sparkles:
-hooks.
+add lazy loading hooks:

 ```js
 import ReactList from 'react-list';